Backpacking on a budget for the midwestern outdoorsman

 In the meantime, you want to keep your expenditure very reasonable.
 But, the pack I am going to suggest for starters may very well get you by for quite awhile.
 I can tell you from personal experience, that I went quite a long time before I forked out the money necessary to get a higher quality pack, and maybe because I did not know any better, I thought what I was using was just fine.

-Anyway, this Kelty pack comes in at 90L, which will allow you to pack more than you'd want to carry.
+Anyway, this High Peak: Pacific Crest Trail pack comes in at 90L, which will allow you to pack more than you'd want to carry.
 It is fitted to accept a hydration bladder, and has nice side pockets, mesh water bottle pocket, and generally will more than get the job done.

 I love cooking in the outdoors, but when it comes to backpacking, simple is definitely best.
 For meals, I go exclusively with freeze dried meals, which I find very appealing.
 What you need for this type of "cooking" and eating is a small backpacking stove and a lightweight cookset.
 The little set featured here is about as good as you will do for the quality and for everything you will need.
 The set will take essentially no room and add no weight.
 One small fuel cylinder (often available at Wal-Mart or any outdoor store) will get you through at least a couple days worth of meals.

 These are the bare essential items you will definitely need.
 Some other items that I strongly suggest include a pack rain fly, trekking poles, lightweight sleeping pad, water filtration system, and headlamp.
-Of course you will need a firestarter clothing suited to your needs and conditions, You may wish to have a GPS and certainly a compass.
+Of course you will need a fire-starter suited to your needs and conditions, You may wish to have a GPS and certainly a compass.
 Maps may be a necessary item as well.
-For some of these items, let me strongly suggest a site that I have used frequently, Gear Trade.
-See there banner below.
-They sell used and new gear, kind of like an EBay for outdoorsmen and women.
-Read the descriptions carefully, as well as return policies before you order.